When can I claim compensation?

 To become a member of the above panels the Solicitor has to demonstrate that they have the necessary experience, providing they satisfy the criteria they will be granted membership that recognises their specialist knowledge in the area of clinical negligence.

-- Mr Nick Gray, Solicitor and Head of the Clinical Negligence Department at Williamsons, is a member of The Law Society’s Panel of Clinical Negligence specialist Solicitors.
+Mr Nick Gray, Solicitor, member of The Law Society’s Panel of Clinical Negligence specialist Solicitors.

 No, if this were the case no claim for clinical negligence would succeed.
 However, it is vitally important to use the correct experts to advise on each case.
 We are very proud of the quality and quantity of experts that we use; our years of experience enable us to select the best expert for each case.